Tag Archives: readings/research

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Independent Practice: Indus Civilization
+Independent Practice: Samurai

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.